Cognitive warfare – An Invisible War at the Heart of the Human Mind

 – The need to educate for critical thinking and cognitive resilience (media literacy, philosophy, soft skills).

-In summary: cognitive warfare is the ultimate evolution of information warfare: it is no longer only information that is targeted, but the human mind itself.
+Cognitive warfare is the ultimate evolution of information warfare: it is no longer only information that is targeted, but the human mind itself.

 II.
 Difference between information warfare, psychological warfare and cognitive warfare